Dacia Logan: Third generation (LJI; 2020)

 The third-generation Logan was launched together with the new Dacia Sandero III, on 29 September 2020.
 It is longer by 36 mm, supported by a longer wheelbase and a reduced rear overhang.
 It has a slimmer shape, featuring a more sloping windscreen and a roof lowered by 10 mm.

-It is built on a CMF-B LS modular platform used by the new Sandero, and is claimed to combine greater resistance and rigidity with less weight while complying with more stringent crash-test.
+It is built on a CMF-B LS modular platform used by the new Sandero, and is claimed to combine greater strength and rigidity with less weight while complying with more stringent crash-test.
 The new powertrain reduces emissions, and as of 2021 is compliant with pollution control requirements.

-Refresh
+2022 refresh

 In June 2022, the Logan received a slight update incorporating the brand's new logo alongside other Dacia models.
 To accommodate the new logo, the grille is redesigned.

+2025 refresh

+On 6 October 2025, the Logan alongside the Sandero, Sandero Stepway and Jogger, received a heavy facelift featuring a redesigned front fascia, new headlights, new fog lights and new alloys, while the rear remains the same as the previous facelift.

-Renault Taliant
+Renault Taliant (LJF)

 The Renault Taliant is a rebadged third-generation Logan.
 It was revealed in Turkey on 11 March 2021, and went on sale on 24 May 2021.
 The vehicle is overall largely similar on the Logan, sharing the same bodywork with changes on the front fascia, rear fascia, and side door shoulder lines.
 As with the Logan, the Taliant is based on the CMF-B LS platform.

 The name "Taliant" is derived from the word "talent".

+In 2025, the Taliant was removed from Renault's Turkish website.

+Markets

+Dacia Logan

+The third generation is available in fewer markets than its predecessor, at launch being offered only in Albania, Bosnia and Herzegovina, Kosovo, Moldova, Morocco, North Macedonia, Overseas French territories of the Pacific Ocean (French Polynesia and New Caledonia), Romania, Serbia and Tunisia.

+In 2023, it was withdrawn from the Polish market due to "low customer interest".
+Also in 2023, the car was reintroduced to Israel after a five-year absence.

+In 2024, at the request of dealers, a test batch of several hundred units was sent to Germany.
+In the same year, the model was brought back to Portugal.

-Renault Logan
+Renault Taliant

+Outside of Turkey, the Taliant is only offered in a very limited number of countries, located in Eastern Europe (such as Ukraine, Georgia), Middle-East (Egypt, Jordan) and Africa (Nigeria, Gabon).